SWENGG4Y2024/SWENGG4Y2024Team03/Content Review Summarizer/User Requirements Document for Content Review Summarizer Software.md

 ## 2. User Requirements

 ### 2.1 Functional Requirements
-- **FR-1:** Users should be able to input product reviews through various means, including text entry and file upload.
+- **FR-1:** Users shall be able to input product reviews through various means, including text entry and file upload.
-- **FR-2:** Users should receive concise summaries highlighting key phrases and sentiments within a few seconds.
+- **FR-2:** Users shall receive concise summaries highlighting key phrases and sentiments within a few seconds.
-- **FR-3:** Users should be able to customize the output format of the summaries, such as text or graphical representations.
+- **FR-3:** Users shall be able to customize the output format of the summaries, such as text or graphical representations.

 ### 2.2 Non-Functional Requirements
-- **NFR-1:** The software must ensure data privacy and comply with relevant data protection regulations.
+- **NFR-1:** The software shall ensure data privacy and comply with relevant data protection regulations.
-- **NFR-2:** The software should be reliable and available with minimal downtime.
+- **NFR-2:** The software shall be reliable and available with minimal downtime.
-- **NFR-3:** The software must be scalable to handle increasing volumes of data efficiently.
+- **NFR-3:** The software shall be scalable to handle increasing volumes of data efficiently.

 ### 2.3 Usability Requirements
-- **UR-1:** The user interface should be intuitive and easy to navigate, requiring minimal learning time.
+- **UR-1:** The user interface shall be intuitive and easy to navigate, requiring minimal learning time.
-- **UR-2:** The software should provide clear instructions and tooltips for all functionalities.
+- **UR-2:** The software shall provide clear instructions and tooltips for all functionalities.
-- **UR-3:** The software should support accessibility standards to accommodate users with disabilities.
+- **UR-3:** The software shall support accessibility standards to accommodate users with disabilities.

 ### 2.4 Performance Requirements
-- **PR-1:** The software should process and analyze input data quickly, with response times typically within a few seconds.
+- **PR-1:** The software shall process and analyze input data quickly, with response times typically within a few seconds.
-- **PR-2:** The software should maintain performance levels even under heavy usage or with large datasets.
+- **PR-2:** The software shall maintain performance levels even under heavy usage or with large datasets.
-- **PR-3:** The software should efficiently manage resources to avoid performance degradation.
+- **PR-3:** The software shall efficiently manage resources to avoid performance degradation.

 ### 2.5 Security Requirements
-- **SR-1:** The software should implement user authentication and authorization mechanisms to control access.
+- **SR-1:** The software shall implement robust user authentication and authorization mechanisms to control access to sensitive functionalities and data.
-- **SR-2:** The software should encrypt sensitive data during transmission and storage.
+- **SR-2:** The software shall encrypt all sensitive data during transmission and storage using industry-standard encryption algorithms and protocols.
-- **SR-3:** The software should include mechanisms for detecting and responding to security threats.
+- **SR-3:** The software shall include intrusion detection and prevention systems to detect and respond to security threats.

 ## 3. User Profiles